mysql/mysql-utilities/doc/man/mysqldbcopy.rst

 .. option:: --skip=<objects>

-   Specify objects to skip in the operation in the form of a comma-separated list (no spaces).
+   Specify objects to skip in the operation as a comma-separated list (no spaces).
 Valid values = TABLES, VIEWS, TRIGGERS, PROCEDURES, FUNCTIONS, EVENTS, GRANTS, DATA, CREATE_DB.

 .. option:: --source=<source>

-   Connection information for source server in the form:
+   Connection information for the source server in the format:
    <user>:<password>@<host>:<port>:<socket> where <password> is
    optional and either <port> or <socket> must be provided.